geneontology/go-site/metadata/rules/README.md

 <a name="gorule0000033"/>

-## Group specific Reference IDs (column 6) will be replaced by corresponding GO_REF (or other public ID) or filtered.
+## Public Reference IDs (PMID, PMC, doi, or GO_REF) should be preferred over group specific Reference IDs

  * id: [GORULE:0000033](https://github.com/geneontology/go-site/blob/master/metadata/rules/gorule-0000033.md)
- * status: proposed
+ * status: implemented

-IDs in the Reference (column 6) field will only be accepted if they are from PMID, PMC, doi, or GO_REF.
-Group specific References will no longer be accepted and will be filtered.
-For example, FB:FBrf0159398 is a synonym for GO_REF:0000015.
-So if the FB Reference is found, it will be removed, leaving GO_REF:0000015 instead.
-If an ID cannot be repaired/replaced then the GAF annotation will be filtered.
+IDs in the Reference field should only be only from PMID, PMC, doi, or GO_REF.
+Group specific References will be filtered if there is also an accepted public ID.
+For example, if FB:FBrf0159398 and GO_REF:0000015 are both found, the FB ID will be removed.
+If only the group ID exists, a warning will be issued.

 The list of GO_REFs are here: https://github.com/geneontology/go-site/tree/master/metadata/gorefs.